-”.

-4 The Acts Amendment (Petroleum) Act 1990 s.
+5 The Acts Amendment (Petroleum) Act 1990 s.
 141(2)-(7) reads as follows:

-“

 (2) Subject to this section, sections 47 and 47A of the principal Act as amended by this Act apply in relation to dealings evidenced by instruments executed after the commencement of this section.